FlailingFog/flailingfog.github.io/index.md

 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel4.png)
 1. Check there were no errors during import in the scripting tab.
 A successful import will end in "KKBP import finished in XX minutes"
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel5.png)
-1. You can start using the model as is, but it is recommended to finalize the materials first.
+1. If there were no errors, you can start using the model as is, but it is recommended to finalize the materials first.
 If you use the model as is, it will take a long time to compile all the shaders.
 If you finalize the materials then the shaders will compile very quickly.
 It also makes the shaders compile quickly if you decide to reimport the same model.
+Finalizing the materials can take a few minutes depending on your hardware
 ![ ](https://raw.githubusercontent.com/FlailingFog/flailingfog.github.io/master/assets/images/importpanel6.png)
+1. If something doesn't look right and you don't see any errors in the log, check the [Wiki Home on the sidebar](wiki).

 #### Exporting from Blender to fbx:

 1. Click the Finalize Materials button in the KKBP panel
 1. This does three things
-    * Bakes all of the materials to png files and saves them to the baked_files folder in your export folder
+    * Finalizes all of the materials to png files and saves them to the baked_files folder in your export folder
     * Creates an atlas file for your body / hair / clothes and saves them to the atlas_files folder in your export folder
     * Creates a new collection that uses the atlas
 1. Hide the original collection in the outliner and show the new collection